×

 When we asked people why foreigners move to Quito, they responded:

 "Quito is an attractive destination for expats due to its vibrant culture, stunning natural beauty, and affordable cost of living.
 The city is home to a diverse population, with a mix of modern and traditional influences, making it a great place to experience a unique culture.
 The city is also surrounded by breathtaking mountain scenery, with plenty of outdoor activities to enjoy.
-Additionally, the cost of living in Quito is much lower than in many other cities, making it an attractive option for expats looking to stretch their budget," stated one expat who made the move to Quito.
+Additionally, the cost of living in Quito is much lower than in many other cities, making it an attractive option for expats looking to stretch their budget," offered one expat living in Quito.

 Ecuador Visas - Law office of Attorney Sara ChacaEcuador Visas - Law office of Attorney Sara Chaca